Things to do in Geographe & Bunbury

 From water sports to music festivals, street art to heritage trails, there’s plenty to get stuck into within the region.
 See below a selection of 10 fantastic things to do in Bunbury:

-- Watch a show at BREC, voted no.1 performing arts venue in Australia.
-WA’s leading venue for conferences, trade shows gala events and live entertainment has a huge array of events on offer throughout the year including Film festivals, comedy shows, dance performances, opera and live music.
+- Watch a show at BREC: WA’s leading venue for conferences, trade shows gala events and live entertainment has a huge array of events on offer throughout the year including film festivals, comedy shows, dance performances, opera and live music.

 - Take a cruise with one of the local tour companies to explore the stunning coastline.
 Don’t forget your bathers for that all-important swim amongst the dolphins.

 - Enjoy a scenic stroll along the Mangroves Boardwalk where over seventy species of birds reside.
 If you’re lucky you may spot an adorable family of cygnets as the area is a favourite breeding ground of the Black Swan.

 - Take in the views from Marlston Hill Lookout.
 Formerly a working lighthouse, this multi-level viewing tower boasts 360 degree views of Koombana Bay, the nearby hinterland and Bunbury Harbour.

 - Pack a picnic rug, a few glasses and spend some time devouring the glorious local produce and wine.
 The Bunbury area has an abundance of farm gates, markets, cellar doors and restaurants, all offering delicious home-grown and fresh ingredients.

 - Learn about the history of the region and browse the collection at Bunbury Museum and Heritage Centre.
 It’s full of fun, personal and interactive displays that are suitable for all ages.